raquelgg11/MasterThesis/README.md

 # MasterThesis
-This repository contains several files developed for my Master`s thesis.
+This repository contains several files developed for my Master's thesis.

 `.dat` files have been compressed using **Pickle** module.